PaoloDuenas/PaoloDuenas/README.md

 #### Hi there, I'm Paolo - AKA Paolin++🤙

 ## Informatics Engineering student and Jr. Developer
-- Currently learning python.
+- Currently learning Python.
 - Lover of new technologies.

 ## Knowleges
 - C++.
 - C#.
 - PL/SQL and SQL.
-- basic Javascript and Kotlin.
+- Basic Javascript and Kotlin.
-- just started with Python.
+- Just started with Python.

 ### Connect with me: